hashicorp/terraform-provider-aws/info/MAINTAINING.md

 ## Triage

 Incoming issues are classified using labels.
 These are assigned either by automation, or manually during the triage process.
 At a minimum tickets should be classified by type and by the area of the provider they affect.
+A full listing of the labels and how they are used can be found in the [Label Dictionary](#label-dictionary)

 ## Pull Requests